TheDreamer/beastie-work/patches/README.md

 	PR: 191032

+devel/libexecinfo

+	So, I have not had a working chromium on FreeBSD since 33.0.1750.152_1.
+And, this has been really annoying.
+I had tried compiling everything it depended on, which only made the problem worse.
+But, everything seemed to point to libexecinfo as the problem dependency.

+	I would keep rebuilding this every now and then, but it didn't do anything.
+But, one day I glanced at its Makefile, before rebuilding it yet again.
+Where I noticed that it seemed to be missing a compiler flag.

+	The port makefile is using CFLAGS_amd64 to add `-fno-omit-frame-pointer`, but in watching the build output, this flag was no where to be seen.

+	I played around with 'make -dv' and other options, but could not figure out why it was getting lost when it goes to doing the actual build.

+	It appears to be because the port's Makefile uses the system make process and `/usr/share/mk/bsd.lib.mk`, that it does it own processing to determine what CFLAGS to use.
+Which, doesn't know anything about `CFLAGS_${ARCH}`.

+	So, I added a patch to the port's Makefile to check `MACHINE_CPUARCH` to add this flag.
+And, now it shows up.

+	Right after I installed this port, I tried to start chrome....and it worked!

+	Now to use chromium-35.0.1916.153_1 to enter a bug.

+	PR: 191465

 devel/pybugz

 	In the announcement of FreeBSD switching from GNATS to Bugzilla, there was reference to this port.
 And, in the